jhighman/ttb_zkp_poc/README.md

 snarkjs groth16 setup eligibility.r1cs powersOfTau28_hez_final_10.ptau eligibility_0000.zkey
 ```

+### In-Memory Database

+The application uses an in-memory database implementation that:

+- Preserves the MongoDB models and structure
+- Implements mock Mongoose methods (find, findById, save, etc.)
+- Initializes with sample data
+- Persists data for the duration of the server runtime

+This allows the application to run without requiring a MongoDB instance, making it easier to develop and test.

 ### Git Setup and Deployment

 The repository is already initialized and committed.
 To push to GitHub: